vivekFuneesh/VId/README.md

 Any number of symbols can be used, yes that's also possible without any collision and tracking other that the dynamic-updation-of-state.

-Other stuffs too... mentioned in video tutorials
+Other stuffs too... mentioned in <a href="https://youtube.com/playlist?list=PLxxkGs1eKWxQFtCn8QNpNkCrnHKXvl8bm">video tutorials</a>

 -------------------